misd-service-development/phone-number-bundle/README.md

 This produces the preferred choices of 'Jersey' and 'United Kingdom', and regular choices of 'France' and 'United States'.

 By default the `country_choices` is empty, which means all countries are included, as is `preferred_country_choices`.
-The option `country_placeholder` can be specified to create a dummy empty selector on top to be able to remove the phone number from the database using this widget.
+The option `country_placeholder` can be specified to create a placeholder option on above the whole list.

 ### Validating phone numbers